PurpleKingdomGames/tyrian/examples/counter/README.md

 # scalm counter example

-This is the minimal project setup to run the counter example.
+This is a minimal project setup to run the counter example.

 To compile the program run